hlhielkema/hlhielkema/README.md

-### Hello 👋
+### Hello there 👋

 I work for [Ydentic B.V.](https://github.com/Ydentic) as the lead software developer/architect.
 I like to work on new technologies and ideas in my spare time.
+I specialize in the .NET stack, web development, security, identity/access management and code scalability.

-📫 How to reach me: hielke@ydentic.com
+- 📫 How to reach me: hielke@ydentic.com
+- 💬 Languages: Dutch and English

 <!--
 **hlhielkema/hlhielkema** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.